numberpete/finnie_ai/README.md

 ./start.sh
 ```

 And that should be it.
-If not, you can either dig into the documentation and try to figure it our.
+If not, you can either dig into the documentation and try to figure it out.
 Or contact me.

 ---
 ### Tests